New Business Officers Program

 The program will cover how to develop board relationships, mitigate risk, be a leader of change, and communicate effectively with institutional constituents.
 Lessons learned from current and veteran chief business officers will be shared.
 NACUBO board members will share guidance and advice, and participants will have opportunities to discuss specific nuances related to institution type, geographic region and industry background.
 Attendees will be encouraged to evaluate their current practices, exchange ideas and network with colleagues.

-An optional session is designed for chief business officers who are new to the field of higher education.
+An optional session is included for chief business officers who have worked in higher education for fewer than five years.
 This session will introduce the higher education culture, along with topics and concepts found in higher education that are not common in the corporate or non-profit world.

 Earn CPE Credits

 Earn an estimated 15 CPE credits in communications, personal development, and specialized knowledge when you participate in the NBO Program.
 Advance preparation is required.
 Sessions are targeted at advanced course level.

 You Will Learn To:

 - Demonstrate an understanding of the complexities of the chief business officer role.

 - Communicate more effectively with cabinet colleagues, board members and other institutional constituents.

 - Develop productive relationships with cabinet colleagues and board members.